 - Education: The first step to becoming a pediatrician is to complete a bachelor’s degree from an accredited college or university.
 While there’s no specific major required for admission to medical school, most aspiring pediatricians choose to major in biology, chemistry, or a related field.

 - Medical school: After completing a bachelor’s degree, the next step is to attend medical school.
 Medical school typically lasts four years and involves classroom instruction, laboratory work, and clinical rotations.
-Students learn about the human body, diseases, and various medical procedures during medical school.
+During medical school, students learn about the human body, diseases, and various medical procedures.

 - Residency: Aspiring pediatricians must complete a pediatric residency program after graduating from medical school.
 A residency in pediatrics typically lasts three years and involves working in a hospital or clinic under the supervision of experienced pediatricians.
 During the residency, residents gain hands-on experience diagnosing and treating various childhood illnesses and conditions.